mendhak/mendhak.github.io/posts/2024-08-14-simple-reverse-shell-in-linux-bash.md

 ## Why is this dangerous?

-This demonstrates just how easy it is to set up a reverse shell.
+This demonstrates just how easy it is to set up a reverse shell; the danger is its simplicity.
 It's not just limited to Bash, it can be done in [several languages and environments](https://swisskyrepo.github.io/InternalAllTheThings/cheatsheets/shell-reverse-cheatsheet/).

 The `whoami` command would have shown that it's the user running on the compromised machine, which means their permissions are the attacker's permissions.